Your todo list:

-Really surprised that this one hasn't been added, as it is easily the best route on the Utah Wall and top tier as far as Ogden 5.10 trad routes go.
+Really surprised that this one hasn't been added, as it is easily the best route on the Utah Wall.
 Jeff Lowe originally led this for the FA when he was only 14 and rated it 5.8!

 This route is located on the North Ridge of Utah Wall.
 Approach by walking, following the spacious ledge, up and right (north) at the base of "Shotgun" and "Lawyers, Guns, and Money."
 Belay at a stance just before the arete.
 Lead up the arete through broken up ground towards the striking rightward leaning crack up high.
 A couple small nut or tcu-sized pieces can be put in for protection about 20 feet up by an old pin.
 About 15 feet higher, the rock gets steeper with a good crack for pro and another old pin.
 There is a fixed nut befo the business.
 You won't have a piece above you for this move, unless you want to use up your handhold, so you're going to have to commit.